Enhanced HIPAA Enforcement Actions in 2020 and Beyond: Health Care Providers of All Sizes Need to Be Prepared

 As its recent enforcement activities illustrate, OCR is no longer focusing the brunt of its enforcement activity on the largest insurance companies and providers.
 Instead, OCR will pursue enforcement activity against providers of all shapes and sizes.
 All covered entities that have access to patients’ Protected Health Information should remain cognizant of their requirements under HIPAA at all times, particularly in light of pandemic-induced changes in patient care and record retention.
 All health care entities should review current practices and responsibilities under HIPAA to provide patients’ access to their health information and medical records in a timely fashion.

 All covered entities with access to protected health information should review their security and disclosure obligations under HIPAA frequently to ensure they have compliant practices and policies in place.
-Should you, your practice, or your business have any questions about these responsibilities, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+Should you, your practice, or your business have any questions about these responsibilities, please contact Peter Mellette, Harrison Gibbs, or Elizabeth Dahl Coleman at Mellette PC.

 This client alert is for general educational purposes only.
 It is not intended to provide legal advice specific to any situation you may have.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.